FJCF76/FJCF76/README.md

 # Fernando Covecino

-**Technology reaches most boards as a briefing.
+**Most executives meet new technology in a briefing.
 I try to build it first.**

 More than 25 years leading technology across Europe and Latin America.
 Today I lead Customer Success for EMEA at Grupo Espiral MS. Before that I was a Partner at Deloitte, Country Manager of Inetum in Peru, and spent a long run at Microsoft.